openradar/PyDDA/doc/source/user_guide/retrieving_winds.rst

 area where there is suboptimal coverage from the radar network outside of the dual Doppler lobes.
-To add either a RUC or HRRR model time period as a constraint, we need to have the original model data in GRIB format and then use the following line to load the model data into a PyART grid for processing.
+To add either a RUC or HRRR model time period as a constraint, we need to have the original model data in GRIB format and then use the following line to load the model data into a PyDDA grid for processing.

 .. code-block:: python

+    # Add constraints
     grid_kict = pydda.constraints.add_hrrr_constraint_to_grid(grid_kict,
         pydda.tests.get_sample_file('ruc2anl_130_20110520_0800_001.grb2'), method='linear')